Shadow and stability of quantum-corrected black holes: The quantum gravitational effects

 \subsection{Quasinormal modes}

-Quasinormal modes (QNMs) are characterized by some complex frequencies of the linear perturbations around BH solutions (see \cite{Kokkotas:1999bd,Konoplya:2011qq} for review).
+QNMs are characterized by some complex frequencies of the linear perturbations around BH solutions (see~\cite{Kokkotas:1999bd,Konoplya:2011qq} for review).
 They describe the response of a BH to external perturbations.
 It is widely believed that the study of QNMs plays important roles not only in analyzing the stability of BHs, but also in understanding gravitational wave signals.
 The modes consist of the oscillation frequency (the real part) and the decay width (the imaginary part).
-In 1957, Regge and Wheeler studied the perturbation of Schwarzschild BH for the first time \cite{Regge:1957td}.
-Since then, the QNMs of various BHs have been studied \cite{Zerilli:1970se,Chandrasekhar:1975zza,Gundlach:1993tp,Schutz:1985km,Iyer:1986np,Wang:2000gsa,Wang:2004bv,Li:2015mqa,Zou:2017juz,Zhang:2020sjh,Qian:2020wbv,Liu:2021zmi,Liu:2021fzr,Wang:2021upj,Wang:2021uix}.
-Recently the perturbations of some loop quantum corrected BHs have also been studied \cite{Dreyer:2002vy,Santos:2015gja,Cruz:2015bcj,Anacleto:2020zhp,Liu:2020ola,Bouhmadi-Lopez:2020oia,Cruz:2020emz,Daghigh:2020fmw,Santos:2021wsw,Liu:2021djf,del-Corral:2022kbk,Momennia:2022tug}.
-In this section, we will calculate the QNMs of the quantum-corrected BH described in Sec. \ref{sec-II} under certain perturbations.
+In 1957, Regge and Wheeler studied the perturbation of Schwarzschild BH for the first time~\cite{Regge:1957td}.
+Since then, the QNMs of various BHs have been studied~\cite{Zerilli:1970se,Chandrasekhar:1975zza,Gundlach:1993tp,Schutz:1985km,Iyer:1986np,Wang:2000gsa,Li:2015mqa,Zou:2017juz,Zhang:2020sjh,Qian:2020wbv,Liu:2020evp,Liu:2021fzr,Wang:2021upj,Wang:2021uix}.
+Recently the perturbations of some LQBHs have also been studied~\cite{Dreyer:2002vy,Santos:2015gja,Cruz:2015bcj,Anacleto:2020zhp,Liu:2020ola,Bouhmadi-Lopez:2020oia,Cruz:2020emz,Daghigh:2020fmw,Santos:2021wsw,Liu:2021djf,del-Corral:2022kbk,Momennia:2022tug}.
+In this section, we will calculate the QNMs of the quantum-corrected BHs described in Sec.~\ref{sec-II} under certain perturbations.

 Considering the spherical symmetry of the spacetime, the perturbation field $\Psi$ can be expressed as